 Together, you and your student can create a realistic budget that accounts for both the necessities and extra expenses, all while managing their expectations.

-Don’t forget to encourage them to put aside money for emergencies, such as a medications or an unplanned trip home.
+Don’t forget to encourage them to put aside money for emergencies, such as medications or an unplanned trip home.
 For some, a credit card may be a source of emergency funds, but students – and their parents – should approach a line of credit understanding this isn’t free money.

 The activation of the Credit CARD Act of 2009 introduced changes in how students can apply for credit cards.
 The act prohibited using samples of freebies as enticements and created tighter restrictions for pre-approved cards.

 Also, and most importantly, the act requires that any person applying for a credit card under the age of 21 have a parent, guardian or spouse as a co-signer.
 If you are thinking about signing your student up for a credit card, know that you’ll be creating a joint account.
 If your student fails to make their payments, your credit will be affected.

 Credit cards are not all bad, especially when used in the right way.
 If your child only has one and pays it off each month, it can actually be beneficial.
 This would help them establish a good credit history for future purchases such as a new car or their first home.

 Talk to your credit union or bank about low-limit student cards.
 Connecting their credit card through your financial institution makes monitoring expenses simple and credit card payments easier with online access.
-Also, if necessary, parents can share a login to monitor the finances.
+Also, if necessary, parents can share a login to monitor their finances.
 With an increase in mobile and online banking options, students no longer require a nearby branch to take care of business.

 Before your child heads off with their new plastic, be sure to teach them the importance of responsible lending, and of course, steps to avoid identity theft.
 Tips like installing a password on their mobile device, researching websites before making online purchases and reporting suspicious charges are priceless- literally.